arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/01.user-manual/content.md

 ![Nano Matter (ABX00112) castellated pins](assets/castellated-2.png)

-The Nano Matter with pre-installed headers (ABX00137) is also available, providing easy access for probing and testing through the headers.
+The Nano Matter with headers (ABX00137) out of the box is also available, providing easy access for probing and testing through the headers.

 ## First Use
 ### Powering the Board